RECIPIENTS OF GRANTS IN SUPPORT

 Strathcona's Founding Cultures Program Strathcona High School, Edmonton

-Strathcona's Founding Cultures Program is a cultural exchange to assist urban indigenous, marginalized at-promise youth in building positive identities and sustainable futures through experiential-learning which teach cultural competency and exposure to community-based cultural resources.
-They utilize traditional and contemporary cultural perspectives to seek balance and reconciliation.
+Strathcona's Founding Cultures Program is a cultural exchange to assist urban indigenous, marginalized, at-promise youth in building positive identities and sustainable futures through experiential-learning, cultural competency, and exposure to community-based cultural resources.
 Youth gain life and interpersonal skills by learning to facilitate Sharing Circles, plan events, and leading group sessions while participants gain increased cultural competency with respect to their own backgrounds as well as the backgrounds of their peers.

-Add some GLITTER to your life Morinville Community High School, Morinville
+GLITTER Club GSA Morinville Community High School, Morinville

 Muffins for Mercy Bishop Kidd Junior High School, Calgary